deeplearning4j/deeplearning4j/convolutionalnets.md

 ![Alt text](../img/maxpool.png)

-Only the locations on the image that showed the strongest correlation to the feature (the maximum value) are preserved, and those maximum values are combined in a lower-dimensional space.
+Only the locations on the image that showed the strongest correlation to each feature (the maximum value) are preserved, and those maximum values combine to form a lower-dimensional space.

-Much information about lesser values is lost in this step, also known as downsampling, and that has spurred research into alternative methods.
-But downsampling has the advantage, precisely because information is lost, of decreasing the amount of storage and processing required by the net.
+Much information about lesser values is lost in this step, which has spurred research into alternative methods.
+But downsampling has the advantage, precisely because information is lost, of decreasing the amount of storage and processing required.

+### Alternating Layers

 The image below is another attempt to show the sequence of transformations involved in a typical convolutional network.
 From left to right you see: